meepodeep/MagilLght/README.md

 # MagilLght
+---
+title: "MagiLight"
+author: "meepodeep"
-light that follows your hand when ur soldering
+description: "Light that tracks and follows your hand!"
+created_at: "2025-07-02"
+---